orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ---

-In hypergraphs, the vertices and edges are separated, in the case of reprogrammability, this becomes less obvious; When vertices mention vertices instead of edges, and edges mention other edges instead of vertices, determining whether something is an edge or vertex becomes contextual/.../dynamic.
+determining whether something is an edge or vertex becomes contextual/.../dynamic.

 Interpreting; Functions (and coordinate spaces), variables, speeds, acceleration